IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Folder Upload
 -------------

-Some Dataverse installations support the ability to upload some/all files from a local folder and subfolders.
-To do this, click the "Upload from Folder" button, select the folder you wish to upload, select/unselect specific files, and click 'Start Uploads'.
+Some Dataverse installations support the ability to upload files from a local folder and subfolders.
+To do this, click the "Upload from Folder" button, select the folder you wish to upload, select/unselect specific files, and click "Start Uploads".
 More detailed instructions are available in the `DVWebloader wiki <https://github.com/gdcc/dvwebloader/wiki#use>`_.

 .. _rsync_upload: